day8/re-frame/docs/on-dynamics.md

+As a programmer works, they often need to reason about the **_runtime dynamics_** of their code.
+They'll be staring, without seeing, at a spot in space, and in their heads, they'll be performing a runtime simulation of their code.

+But this is hard, even for Dijkstra.

 > Our intellectual powers are rather geared to master static relations and our powers to
-> visualise processes evolving in time are relatively poorly developed. <br>
+> visualise processes evolving in time are relatively poorly developed.
 >
 >    -- Dijkstra

-As a programmer works, they often need to reason about the **_runtime dynamics_** of their code.
-They'll be staring, without seeing, at a spot in space, and in their heads, they'll be performing a runtime simulation of their code.

-But this is hard - as Dijkstra notes above.

 ## The Claim

-> **re-frame has a simple dynamic process**
+> **_re-frame has a simple dynamic process_**

 It is the purpose of this page to explain and justify this claim.

-> **There's no more important point to make about re-frame than this one**
+> **_There's no more important point to make about re-frame than this one_**

 re-frame was designed to deliver a good developer experience.
 This is the top design goal and, in this pursuit, tradeoffs are made.